JacksonBurns/MATLAB-Start-to-Finish/Lectures/Week-1/Week-1.md

 ## Scipts and Live Scripts
 MATLAB allows you to issue a series of commands (in much the same way as a Python script) via a *.m* script file.
 This format is best for writing general purpose functions that you plan to call from other scripts.
-When calling scripts from other scripts, you use the filename which containts the desired function - MATLAB therefore enforces naming your *.m* files after the first function in the file.
+When calling scripts from other scripts, you use the filename which contains the desired function - MATLAB therefore enforces naming your *.m* files after the first function in the file.
 You can have other functions in the file (helper functions), but you will not be able to call them directly.